GiovaneIwamoto/event-manager/README.md

 dateTime: MM/DD/YYYY format that will happen the event.
 ```

+> [!CAUTION]
+> This format is case-sensitive.
+Make sure to use the correct spelling and capitalization when specifying the weekday to ensure that the filtering works properly.

 To filter events by weekday using the endpoint `/api/v1/events?dayOfWeek={weekday}`, it's important to pass the name of the day in the correct format.
 The weekday name should be in English and start with an **uppercase letter** for example:

 ```python
 "Monday", "Tuesday", "Wednesday"
 ```

-> [!CAUTION]
-> This format is case-sensitive, so "monday" or "MONDAY" won't work.
-Make sure to use the correct spelling and capitalization when specifying the weekday to ensure that the filtering works properly.

 ---